• Skip to primary navigation

 How do I store leftovers?

-Once cooled, refrigerate your refried black beans in an airtight container for up to 5 days.
+Once cooled, I refrigerate my refried black beans in an airtight container for up to 5 days.
 You may also freeze them for up to 3 months, taking care to thaw them in the fridge overnight before serving.
 Warm them up in a pot on the stove over medium heat, stirring occasionally, until they begin to simmer.
 If they seem too thick or sticky, add a splash of water or broth and stir again until it matches your preferred consistency.

 Serving Suggestions